tuva-health/docs/docs/knowledge-base/risk-adjustment/cms-hccs.md

 In addition to models for different populations, CMS has released versions of these models over the years, which include new HCC mappings and added or removed ICD-10-CM codes.
 Version 24 has been in use since 2020.
-An advanced notice of Version 28 was published this year.
-CMS has finalized a phased transition from version 24 to 28, which will begin in 2024 and be completed in 2026.
+Version 28 will be phased in over a three-year period starting in 2024.

+* Payment year 2024 risk scores will be blended using 67% of the risk score calculated from v24 and 33% from v28.
+* Payment year 2025 risk scores will be blended using 33% of the risk score calculated from v24 and 67% from v28.
+* Beginning in payment year 2026 risk scores will be 100% from v28.

 CMS also performs model calibration based on diagnostic and expenditure data.
 These changes can be found in the annual rate announcements on [cms.gov](https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Announcements-and-Documents).

 These models generate risk scores by adding relative risk factors, demographics, and disease information.
 Additionally, they use hierarchies where the most